 The other half of the Maritime Museum building is occupied by the Kawasaki Good Times World, the corporate museum of Kawasaki Heavy Industries, manufacturer of various mechanical components and vehicles including shinkansen trains, jet planes, helicopters and motorcycles.
 The museum exhibits the history of the company and its many successful products, and visitors are encouraged to have hands-on experiences with some of the vehicles.

 To the west of the Maritime Museum stands the Kobe Port Tower, a unique, red-painted steel structure that has become a symbol of the port and the city.
 Built in 1963, the tower stands 108 meters tall and visitors may take an elevator up to its five top floors.
 Two of the floors house a restaurant and a rotating cafe, while the other three house observation decks that provide 360-degree views of the city from approximately 100 meters above ground.

 Next to the tower, between Meriken Park and Kobe Harborland, sits the Nakatottei Chuo Terminal where sightseeing boats depart on lunch and dinner cruises around Kobe Bay and to the Akashi Kaikyo Bridge.
-Cruises take around one to two hours and cost from 1100 to 3300 yen.
+Cruises take around one to two hours and cost around 1000 to 3500 yen.

 Kobe Port Tower

 Admission ends 30 minutes before closing

 1000 yen (tower, Maritime Museum and Kawasaki Museum)

 Kobe Maritime Museum and Kawasaki Good Times World